Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Introduction

-\end{definition} This is an extension of the classical two-marginal (i.e., $N=2$) optimal transport problem of Monge and Kantorovich, which has been thoroughly studied in the literature; see, e.g., \citep{villani2003topics, villani2008optimal, mccann2014glimpse, peyre2019computational} as well as the recent survey by \citet{benamou2021optimal} and the references therein for applications of optimal transport and discussions about its computation.
-For various theoretical results in the general multi-marginal case (i.e., $N>2$), we refer the reader to the duality results by \citet{kellerer1984duality} as well as the survey by \citet{pass2015multi} and the references therein.
+This is an extension of the classical two-marginal (i.e., $N=2$) optimal transport problem of Monge and Kantorovich, which has been thoroughly studied in the literature; see, e.g., \citep{villani2003topics, villani2008optimal, mccann2014glimpse, peyre2019computational} as well as the recent survey by \citet{benamou2021optimal} and the references therein for applications of optimal transport and discussions about its computation.
+For various theoretical results in the general multi-marginal case (i.e., $N>2$), we refer the reader to the duality results by \citet{kellerer1984duality}, the results on the conditions for the existence of {Monge-type} optimal solutions by \citet{pass2024general}, as well as the survey by \mbox{\citet{pass2015multi}} and the references therein.